rx-store/rx-store/apps/rx-store-website/docs/faq.md

     }, [fn])
 })
 ```
-However may find that now you have a similar issue to the example above where you may need to add refs.
+However you may find that now you have a similar issue to the example above where you may need to add refs.
 For example, if you need to add dependencies to the `useCallback` logic, you'll need to add a depdency array for the `useCallback` hook, which in turn causes the `fn` reference to be changed anytime it's dependencies changes.
 Now you must decide if you're ok removing & re-adding the event listeners anytime data changes, paying a perfromance cost so you can store your state in the hook's closures, or your other option is to add refs to your code, making it harder to read.

 With RxJS, we can pass around immutable streams.
 The parent could pass down a stream of clicks: